-The Oaktagon Tree House is used for educational programs, retreats, workshops, community meetings, and Kent and Jo's summer residence.
+The Oaktagon Tree House is used for educational programs, retreats, workshops, community meetings, and extended vacation stays.
 Completed in 2015, the Oaktagon gets its name because it is a custom-built, eight-sided structure that surrounds a living Oak tree.
 (We call her Annie Oakley!).
 The large deck looks out through the trees and is perfect for outdoor dining.
 Thanks to the generosity of many donors and volunteers, this yurt-style building is a unique example of what 1BSI living is all about.

 1BSI has over 1 mile of hiking trails.
 The Ancient Walk is the main trail and runs down the center ridge of the island.
 Sunrise and Sunset paths follow the perimeter.

 Pack a lunch and find a spot to enjoy the afternoon.

 Completed in 2010, this 14' x 14' solid cedar gazebo is a great gathering place for a ceremony, a talk with a large group, or just dry cover on a warm rainy day.